Design and Innovation

 Prerequisite: Applied Engineering (Honors) and instructor approval

 The goal of this course is to challenge students with advanced projects in various engineering specializations.
-Through independent projects and presentations, students will be provided opportunities for exploration, testing, and iterative improvement.
+Through independent projects and presentations, students will have opportunities to explore, test, and iterate.
 Subject units could include material science and civil, electrical, biomedical, chemical, environmental, mechanical, and aeronautical engineering.
-Students will demonstrate aptitude through research presentations on real-world engineering problems and the integration of learned concepts into original prototype devices to solve these problems.
+Students will demonstrate their aptitude through research presentations on real-world engineering problems and by integrating learned concepts into original prototype devices to solve these problems.
 Rubrics with clear design specifications will be used to assess student presentations and devices.

 2 semesters, 1 credit